lennartcl/shellsync/README.md

 ### Uninterruptable sections

+> _"Please do not interrupt me while I'm ignoring you"_ – unknown author

 Users can press Control-C in CLI programs, which means they can end scripts halfway _any statement_.
 That means they can leave a system in an undefined state.
 In Node.js, Control-C even ends a program ignoring any `finally`